Icelk/icelk.dev/public/articles/privacy-arguments/stalker.md

     <meta name="description" content="A narrative story about how Big Tech - and especially Google - is all around us, affecting our every move.">
 </head>

 You are living your life.
-On the weekends, you go to the nearest metropolitan to shop.
+On the weekends, you go to the nearest metropolis to shop.
 In the city, you're guided by your phone.
 You walk down the streets, watching the brilliant shop windows.
 Passing the large clean and spacious central library, the book in your bag reminds you of the new, [agreeable literature](bubbles.).
 If only more were rational, like me, you think.

 You and your friends have decided to meet up in a quarter of an hour.
-Until then, you choose to browse the Popular Street, lately colloquially called "TikTok".
+Until then, you choose to browse the high street, lately colloquially called "TikTok".
 Every shop is more tempting.
 Unreasonably many have that green blouse you've been interested in lately.
 They somehow know exactly what you want.